Rare 1952 Mickey Mantle baseball card going up for auction

 Associated Press

-NEW YORK (AP) — A decades-old, mint condition Mickey Mantle baseball card could break records when it goes up for auction next month.
+NEW YORK (AP) — A decades-old, mint condition Mickey Mantle baseball card could break a record at auction.

 The collector’s item from 1952 features one of baseball’s most celebrated and charismatic legends, and is widely regarded as one of just a handful in near-perfect condition.

-It’s estimated the card could exceed $10 million when the two-day auction starts Aug.
+It’s estimated the final cost of the card could exceed $10 million when the auction ends Aug.
 27. The record is $6.6 million for a 1909 Honus Wagner card that was sold at auction a year ago, months after another 70-year-old Mantle card fetched $5.2 million.

+Interest was already heavy Monday when the auction debuted online, which bidding already up to at least $4.2 million.

 No matter the final price for the rare Mantle rookie card, it will be a hefty profit for the current owner, a New Jersey waste management entrepreneur who bought it for $50,000 at a New York City show in 1991.